 How To Determine If the Negative P/E Ratio is a Red Flag?

 There are many methods to determine if a negative P/E ratio of a particular company is a negative sign.
 Some of the methods are as follows:

 - COMPARE THE HISTORICAL PRICE-EARNINGS RATIO OF THE COMPANY

 Say a company was established in 1990, and from 1990 to 2015, the company has consistently reported a P/E ratio between 8 and 10; now, from 2015 to 2018, the company has been reporting a negative P/E ratio.
 Does that mean the company is having a downfall?
 To answer this question, we need to look closer; we need to determine the reason for this negative P/E ratio.
 We may find that this may be due to structural management changes within the company, or it is an aggressive marketing strategy.
 In India, Flipkart is a classic example of a high-valued company with a consistently negative P/E Ratio.
 This is because Flipkart is pouring cash to grow its market share.

 - COMPARE THE PRICE-EARNINGS RATIO OF THE COMPANY WITH OTHER COMPANIES IN THE SAME SECTOR

-It is always easy to come to a negative conclusion when we see negative P/E ratio.
+It is always easy to come to a negative conclusion when we see a negative P/E ratio.
 What is important to understand is that ratios must not be taken as answers but must be used as questions.
 An analyst should try to find answers to the questions that are indicated by irregularities in the ratios.
-Furthermore, it is not a wise decision to rely on only one ratio to conclude financial health of any company.
+Furthermore, it is not a wise decision to rely on only one ratio to conclude the financial health of any company.
 Each financial ratio only gives one side of the story.
 To form a complete picture of a potential investment, one needs to consider other metrics as well.
-While Price-Earnings Ratio can be a solid indicator of value if seen in isolation it has a potential to mislead or misinform.
+While Price-Earnings Ratio can be a solid indicator of value if seen in isolation, it has the potential to mislead or misinform.